dusanlazic/dusanlazic.github.io/_posts/2022-10-28-hacktheboo-web-challenges.markdown

 ![](/uploads/{{ page.permalink }}/ss6.png)

-I opened it in FireFox and there was this cool page.
+I opened it in Firefox and there was this cool page.

 ![](/uploads/{{ page.permalink }}/ss7.png)